 - 1. Credentials for the Hub are passed to the loginWithAutoconnectMode method, and a session key for the Hub is returned (hubKey). - A multicast call is performed on a set of servers.
 This is defined by serverIds, which contains the IDs of the servers to target.
-In the background, system.list_system is called on each server's XMLRPC API. - 3.
-Hub aggregates the results and returns the response in the form of a map.
-The map has two entries: - ° Successful: list of responses for those clients where the call succeeded. - Failed: list of responses for those clients where the call failed.
+In the background, system.list\system is called on each server's XMLRPC API. - 3.
+Hub aggregates the results and returns the response in the form of a Map.
+The map has two entries: - Successful: list of responses for those peripheral servers where the call succeeded. - Failed: list of responses for those peripheral servers where the call failed.